fabriziocasati/Clue/README.md

 ## Reasons for creating *Clue Solver*##

-There are already plenty of programs on the web with the same functionalities of *Clue Solver*: my aim is not to create an original and innovative program, but it is just meant as a free time activity to make some practice with the C++ language, the Qt framework, and so on.
+There are already plenty of programs on the web with the same functionalities of *Clue Solver*, for computers, tablets and smartphones (and possibly also with the same name, in some cases): my *Clue Solver* doesn't have the aim of being an innovative program or a better version of an already esisting one, it is just meant as a free time activity to make some practice with the C++ language, the Qt framework, and so on.